 A specialist in industrial property law, Audrey-Laure Bergenthal dropped out of a master’s degree at Harvard before turning to fashion.
 She saw an opportunity in sizing and sampling within the industry, and in 2010 set up Euveka, a company specialising in robotic technologies.

 Bergenthal says she was inspired by her mother, who could never find dresses that fit.
-To understand if there was a market gap, she studied fashion design and interned for Lanvin’s subcontractors Lefranc Ferrant and at e-commerce site Zapa.
+To understand if there was a market gap, she studied fashion design and interned at Lanvin’s subcontractors Lefranc Ferrant, as well as e-commerce site Zapa.
 Eventually, she launched Euveka in 2010.

 The project is supported by LVMH through the Station F start-up campus in Paris.
 In 2017 Euveka won the ANDAM Innovation Prize.